Charles W. Nash

-Charles Williams Nash (January 28, 1864 – June 6, 1948) was an American automobile entrepreneur who served as an executive in the automotive industry.
-He played a major role in building up General Motors as its 5th President.
-In 1916, he bought Thomas B. Jeffery Company, makers of the popular Rambler automobile, renamed it Nash Motors, and played an independent role in an automobile industry increasingly dominated by the Big Three: General Motors, Ford, and Chrysler.
-His profits came from focusing on one well-designed car in the upper-medium price range.
+Charles Williams Nash (28 January 1864 – 6 June 1948) was an American automobile entrepreneur who served as an executive in the automotive industry.
+He played a significant role in building up General Motors as its fifth president.
+In 1916, he bought the Thomas B. Jeffery Company, makers of the popular Rambler automobile, and renamed it Nash Motors.
+The resulting firm played an independent role in an automobile industry increasingly dominated by the Big Three: General Motors, Ford, and Chrysler.

+Nash's profits came from focusing on one well-designed car in the upper-medium price range.
 He bought several distressed companies in Wisconsin, merging them and installing advanced managerial accounting procedures while cutting costs and focusing on long-term growth.
 He retired as president in 1932, but remained chairman of the board.
-His major acquisition was the merger in 1937 with the Kelvinator Company, which made refrigerators.
-During World War II, Nash-Kelvinator greatly expanded to manufacture aircraft engines and parts.
+He facilitated the merger in 1937 with Kelvinator, a refrigerator, home appliance, and commercial refrigeration manufacturer.

 Early life

 Nash was born to a poor farming family in Cortland, Illinois, on what is now Route 38 — Lincoln Highway.
-His mother was Anna E. "Annie" Cadwell (1829–1909) who married David L. Nash.
+His mother was Anna E. "Annie" Cadwell (1829–1909), who married David L. Nash.
 Other Nash siblings included Mazovia (b.
 1862), George C. (b.
 1866), and Laura W. (b.
 1868).

 Charles' parents separated when he was six years old and abandoned him.
 As a result of a court order, he worked as a farmhand in Michigan as an indentured servant under an agreement that was to last until he was 21.
-He had only three months of schooling per year while he was "bound out" to perform farm chores.
+Nash had only three months of schooling per year while he was "bound out" to perform farm chores.